Virtua Fighter 3

+is a 1996 fighting video game developed and published by Sega, the sequel to 1994's Virtua Fighter 2 as part of the Virtua Fighter series.
+Released originally in arcades, Virtua Fighter 3 was the first arcade game to run on the Sega Model 3 system board.
+The use of this new hardware gave the game revolutionary graphics for its time.
+Two new characters were added to the roster: Aoi and Taka-Arashi, both of whom are oriented around traditional Japanese martial arts.

 Like its predecessors, Virtua Fighter 3 was a major hit in arcades, selling 30,000 arcade cabinets worldwide.
 In Japan, it was the fourth highest-grossing arcade game of 1996 and the overall highest-grossing arcade game of 1997.
 A port for the Sega Saturn was announced but ultimately cancelled.
-However, the game eventually reached home consoles in the form of a conversion for the Dreamcast.
+However, an updated version named Virtua Fighter 3tb, which added team battles, was ported to the Dreamcast home console in 1998.

 Gameplay

 This iteration is the first in the series to have undulation in the stages, such as a staircase in the Great Wall stage, a stage set on top of a sloping roof and a raft constructed of individually moving elements on a bobbing water surface.

 A fourth button, the Dodge, was added (the series had previously used only three - Kick, Punch and Guard).
 Pressing the button with the joystick in neutral or held up makes the character move into the screen (i.e. away from the viewer), while pressing the button with the joystick held down makes the character move out of the screen (i.e. towards the viewer).
 This 'evasion' technique enables players to dodge incoming attacks, creating opportunities to counter-attack almost immediately.